DouglasFreshHabian/RestartOS/README.md

 ---

-## 4. **Encrypt Hard Drive with LUKS, VeraCrypt, or LVM 💾**
+## 4. **Encrypt Hard Drive with LUKS or [VeraCrypt](https://veracrypt.io) 💾**

 **Why it's important:**
 Encrypting your hard drive ensures that, if your computer or device is lost or stolen, your data remains unreadable to anyone without the encryption key or password.
 This is critical for protecting sensitive personal information, especially for someone starting over and trying to keep their past secure.

 **How to implement:**
 LUKS (Linux Unified Key Setup) is a standard for disk encryption in Linux, while VeraCrypt can be used across multiple operating systems (Linux, Windows, macOS).
 Both tools allow you to encrypt your entire drive or specific folders.
-LVM (Logical Volume Manager) is another option that, combined with encryption, provides flexible storage management.
 When setting up Linux, you can choose to encrypt your disk during the installation process, making it nearly impossible for someone to recover your data without your password.

 ---

-## 5. **Use a Privacy-Focused VPN Provider That Doesn't Save or Share Logs, Like Mullvad VPN 🌐**
+## 5. **Use a Privacy-Focused VPN Provider That Doesn't Save or Share Logs, Like [Mullvad VPN](https://mullvad.net) 🌐**

 **Why it's important:**
 A VPN (Virtual Private Network) protects your online activities by routing your internet traffic through an encrypted tunnel, hiding your IP address, and making your online actions more private.
 Without a VPN, your internet service provider (ISP) or any third-party websites can track your browsing history, and this data can be sold or used against you.